ajktown/docs/dev/writing_conventions/fe/passing-callbacks.md

 ## Hooks

-Hooks should return callback with on~ prefix, but should never be onClick
+Hooks should return callback with on~ prefix, but should never be onClick.

+- Samples
+  - onPostWords
+  - onGetWords
+  - onPutWordTagDeleted
+  - onDeleteWord

 ## Components